jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 ####Knowing How and Knowing That

 While not the originator of the idea, Ryle offers a spirited defense of the distinction between knowing how and knowing that.
 Roughing speaking to "know how", is to have the ability to perform an action.
 Whereas "knowing that" is to justifiably believe a true fact.
 In *The Concept of Mind*, Ryle intends to defend two claims concerning these types of knowledge.
 First, "knowing how" and "knowing that" are not reducible, they are two distinct forms of knowing.
-Secondly, "knowing how" does require prior instances of "knowing that".
+Secondly, "knowing how" doesn't require prior instances of "knowing that".
 This second claim we will not explore further, but in order to understand Ryle's notion of theory, we must explore more Ryle's separation of these two forms of knowing.

 The quintessential example used in philosophy when discussing this topic is that of a juggler.
 We are led to imagine a skilled juggler, who with ease can juggle various objects in various amounts.
 His hands rise and fall in perfect time with the objects.
 This is a perfect example of "knowing how", our juggler has a certain intuitive understand of the objects he is manipulating.
 He knows how high to throw an object, how quickly to move his hands to catch them as they fall; his knowledge is made evident by his performance.